Meet Stacy

 When Stacy is not studying, she enjoys spending time with her friends, making scrapbooks, and watching The Big Bang Theory.
 With all the traveling to and from Mexico, her family is extremely close.
 They plan many gatherings and celebrate each other’s accomplishments.

-While in Mexico, although Stacy took English classes, she felt that those classes were entry-level English, which allowed her to maintain her English speaking skills, but they did not challenge her proficiency.
+While in Mexico, although Stacy took English classes, she felt that those classes were entry-level English, which allowed her to maintain her English speaking skills, but did not challenge her proficiency.
 In addition, she and her family communicated in Spanish; however, Stacy was able to maintain her English proficiency by reading novels such as Shadow Hunters and Hush Hush written in English.
 Although these books were more expensive, it allowed her to strengthen her vocabulary.
-In comparison to the American schools, Stacy enjoyed that her public school in Mexico was very spacious, had outside corridors, and a patio for a commons area for the students.
+Compared to American schools, Stacy enjoyed her spacious public school in Mexico that had outside corridors and a patio commons area for the students.
 At her former school, the students are taught to become more independent in preparation for their transition to adulthood.

 Because of Stacy’s experience relocating from the United States to Mexico, she is able to speak both English and Spanish.
 She enjoys continuing to learn both languages because it makes her more marketable as she plans on becoming a wildlife biologist.
 She believes that this hard work will pay off and will make her a better student.

-Stacy would suggest that teachers provide more resources that allow ELLs to view the English and Spanish versions of text and compare.
+Stacy suggests that teachers provide more resources that allow ELLs to view English and Spanish versions of text and compare them.
 She finds it helpful for teachers to explain concepts in a step-by-step format and even more helpful is having an educator with a little Spanish familiarity.
-Stacy receives 1 period of ESL instruction a day, and all other courses are mainstream courses taught by teachers without any specialized training or certification in working with ELLs.
+Stacy receives one period of ESL instruction a day, and all other courses are mainstream courses taught by teachers without any specialized training or certification in working with ELLs.
 Her official English language proficiency level is 4.5 (WIDA).

 Oral Language Sample 1: Interview

-Directions: Download and print the Running Record Forms below.
-Complete the form as you view the videos of the student’s reading below.
-Review the comprehension Q&A’s.
-Then complete the Running Record Evaluation Google Forms below.
+Directions: Download and print the Running Record Form below.
+Complete the form as you view the video of the student’s reading below.
+Review the comprehension Q&A. Then complete the Running Record Evaluation Google Form.

 Reading Comprehension Questions and Answers